 Or you can just download the required assets from the asset store.

 You can spawn any gameobject using this code

 The first input takes the name of the gameobject or prefab you want to spawn.
 The second takes the position you want the object to be in.
 The third is the rotation you want to apply to the object.
 If you don’t want to apply rotation to the object then you can specify the third input as “quanternion.identity”.

 A common mistake many beginners make is that they attach the Instantiate script to an object which is not active.
 You need to attach the script to any gameobject which is active in the scene.

 public class Instantiate_example : MonoBehaviour

 When and when not to use instantiate

-- For effects on objects like fire that die down after a few seconds.
+- For effects on objects like a fire that dies down after a few seconds.

-Remember to destroy the object after its no longer needed otherwise they will add up the game memory and cause the game to freeze.
-So its better not to use instantiate when multiple spawn is required.
-In that case you can create an object pool and make them active when required.
+Remember to destroy the object after it’s no longer needed otherwise it will add up the game memory and cause the game to freeze.
+So it’s better not to use instantiate when multiple spawn is required.
+In that case, you can create an object pool and make them active when required.

-For example, You can add a bullet gameobject to scene and set it as inactive.
-When the gun fires set the position of bullet to front of the gun and make the bullet object active.
-When the bullet hits a surface then deactivate it rather than destroying.
+For example, You can add a bullet gameobject to the scene and set it as inactive.
+When the gun fires set the position of the bullet to the front of the gun and make the bullet object active.
+When the bullet hits a surface then deactivate it rather than destroying it.
 This will reduce the memory load caused by the instantiate function.
 You can learn about colliders to understand the requirement of when to deactivate the gameobject.